bioperl/bioperl.github.io/howtos/AlignIO_and_SimpleAlign_HOWTO.md

 * `slice()` : Obtaining an alignment `slice`, that is, a subalignment inclusive of specified start and end columns.
 Sequences with no residues in the slice are excluded from the new alignment and a warning is printed.
 * `column_from_residue_number()` : Finding column in an alignment where a specified residue of a specified sequence is located.
 * `consensus_string()` : Making a consensus string.
-This method includes an optional threshold parameter, so that positions in the alignment with lower percent-identity than the threshold are marked by "?"'s in the consensus
+This method includes an optional threshold parameter, so that positions in the alignment with lower percent-identity than the threshold are marked by *?* in the consensus
 * `percentage_identity()` : A fast method for calculating the average percentage identity of the alignment
 * `consensus_iupac()` : Making a consensus using IUPAC ambiguity codes from DNA and RNA.